Eviction Guides2 January 202611 min read

 How much rent must be owed for eviction?

-Any rent arrears can be grounds for eviction (Ground 10), but for mandatory possession (Ground 8), the tenant must owe at least 2 months' rent at both notice and hearing stage.
+Any rent arrears can be grounds for eviction (Ground 10), but for mandatory possession (Ground 8), the tenant must owe at least 3 months' rent, or 13 weeks' rent if paid weekly or fortnightly, at both notice and hearing stage.

 What if the tenant pays some rent before court?

-If they reduce arrears below 2 months before the hearing, Ground 8 fails.
-You'd need to rely on discretionary Ground 10 or have Section 21 as backup.
+If they reduce arrears below the Ground 8 threshold before the hearing, Ground 8 fails.
+You'd need to rely on discretionary Grounds 10 and 11 if they were included and properly evidenced.

 Should I accept partial rent payments?